A Survey on Multi-Task Learning: MTL Models

 \section{MTL Models}

 In order to fully characterize MTL, we first give the definition of MTL.

-\begin{definition}({\bf Multi-Task Learning}) Given $m$ learning tasks $\{\mathcal{T}_i\}_{i=1}^m$ where all the tasks or a subset of them are related, \emph{multi-task learning} aims to help improve the learning of a model for $\mathcal{T}_i$ by using the knowledge contained in all or some of the $m$ tasks. \end{definition}
+\begin{definition}[Multi-Task Learning] Given $m$ learning tasks $\{\mathcal{T}_i\}_{i=1}^m$ where all the tasks or a subset of them are related, multi-task learning aims to learn the $m$ tasks together to improve the learning of a model for each task $\mathcal{T}_i$ by using the knowledge contained in all or some of other tasks. \end{definition}